l2nguyen/metro/README.md

 ## Study of Metro Ridership
-This is the class project for my General Assembly Data Science project.
+This is the class project for my General Assembly Data Science class.

 **Goals:**
 * To visualize the DC Metro rail historical ridership data